isabela-pf/internship/Best Practices for Accessible Real-Time Collaborat a51f9b7d834749308dbffe9ec544f4ec.md

 ### ***Accessibility - Why is it important?***

-Accessibility is easily ignored, mostly because many abled people that build products don’t even know why it is necessary.
+Accessibility has been overpassed when building a product most of the times.
+Mostly because the team comprises of many abled people, who don't realise the absence of accessibility and what difference it could make if it was given attention.
 People may ask why they should worry about accessibility?
 Is it because it is the right thing to do? or does it make sense financially?
-If it is really the right thing to do then why do we lack so much of this knowledge or even do not understand its actual importance?
+If it is really the right thing to do then why do we lack so much of this knowledge? and how to get started with it?

 Accessibility is a fundamental foundation for inclusion.
 There are multiple answers to the questions we listed down - of why is [accessibility actually important](https://www.w3.org/WAI/fundamentals/accessibility-intro/#important) be it [business case of accessibility](https://www.w3.org/WAI/business-case/), and what are the [benefits to the organization](https://www.w3.org/WAI/media/av/users-orgs/#benefits).
 Accessibility measures also need to take all types of disability previously listed into account.